michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.8.29 - 2021/06/17 =
+- Fixed a bug that duplicated class selectors were added to the class attribute of input elements with the `class` field argument when nested elements are specified.
+- Fixed a bug with the `AdminPageFramework_WPUtility_Meta::getSavedTermMetaArray()` method that did not retrieve any values
+- Fixed a bug with the `AdminPageFramework_ArrayHandler::delete()` method that did not delete given array elements properly.
+- Fixed a bug with the `AdminPageFramework_ErrorReporting` class that did not retrieve proper error level labels when a value was passed to the constructor parameter.
+- Fixed a bug with the `addLinkToPluginTitle()` method that did not properly add links when a value of an array was passed.
+- Fixed a bug with the `enqueueScripts()` method of the page metabox factory class that did not enqueue scripts properly.

 = 3.8.28 - 2021/05/15 =
 - Fixed a bug that page meta box did not appear without specifying in-page tabs in PHP 8 or above.